 Students and staff of the University of Groningen can follow selected Dutch courses, which are partially compensated by the Board of the University, under certain conditions.

 All other course participants must pay the full course fee.

 Yes, you can also pay your course fees at our desk using your Maestro or V PAY card.
 Payment in cash is also possible, but we cannot accept € 200 and € 500 banknotes.
 Credit card payments are not accepted at the Language Centre desk.
-If you indicate in your registration form that you want to pay the course fee at the Language Centre desk, we kindly request you to do so within 5 working days.
 Please bear in mind the opening hours of the Language Centre desk.

 Unfortunately not.
 You have to pay the entire amount in one go.